tanaypratap/teamtanay.jobchallenge.dev/content/finalist/ttjc@Harshi7016/index.md

 ---

 Namaste, I am Harshith Venkatesh , let me walk you through my intro, projects and blogs.
+I am a believer in "Fake it till you make it"
 “When you stop expecting people to be perfect, you can like them for who they are.”

 ### introduction